freshtonic/given.js/README.md

   describe 'is well-behaved and', ->

-    it 'does not allow redefinition of "Let"', -> expect(-> Let 'Let', 'anything').to.throwException (e) ->
+    it 'does not allow redefinition of "given"', -> expect(-> given 'given', 'anything').to.throwException (e) ->
-        expect(e).to.equal 'cannot redefine Let'
+        expect(e.message).to.equal 'cannot redefine given'

-    it 'gives a meaningful error when recursive definitions blow the stack', -> Let a: -> @b
+    it 'gives a meaningful error when recursive definitions blow the stack', -> given a: -> @b
-      Let b: -> @a
+      given b: -> @a
       expect(-> env.a).to.throwException (e) ->
-        expect(e).to.match /recursive definition of variable '(a|b)' detected/
+        expect(e.message).to.match /recursive definition of variable '(a|b)' detected/

-    it 'prevents the Let environment from being referenced within a builder function', -> Let foo: -> 'foo'
+    it 'prevents the given environment from being referenced within a builder function', -> given foo: -> 'foo'
-      Let viaThis: -> @foo
+      given viaThis: -> @foo
-      Let viaEnv: -> env.foo
+      given viaEnv: -> env.foo
       expect(env.viaThis).to.eql 'foo'
       expect(-> env.viaEnv).to.throwException (e) ->
-        expect(e).to.equal "illegal attempt to access the Let environment in the definition of 'viaEnv'"
+        expect(e.message).to.equal "illegal attempt to access the Given environment in the definition of 'viaEnv'"

 ```